Goal 5: Achieve gender equality and empower all women and girls

 Programs Focused on Creating a Welcoming Space for the LGBTQIA+ Community

 The Gender and Sexuality Center for Queer and Trans Life (GSC) serves students, staff, faculty, alumni and community members who identify as lesbian, gay, bisexual, transgender, queer, questioning, asexual, allies and many other gender and sexual orientation-creative identities.
 Their work centers on four fundamental tenets; education, advocacy, outreach & support.
-They collaborate with academic departments, implement institutional policies and practices and support student development to ensure our students not only receive academic support, but find community support from the time they enroll for their first semester to when they graduate.
+They collaborate with academic departments, implement institutional policies and practices and support student development to ensure UMN students not only receive academic support, but find community support from the time they enroll for their first semester to when they graduate.

 Sexuality & Gender Equity Initiatives works to empower UMD’s queer and trans+ students in their academic and personal endeavors, equip aspiring allies with vital skills to support queer and trans+/gender non-conforming individuals, and collaborate with campus and community partners to strive for an improved and affirming climate for all queer and trans+/gender non-conforming individuals.